mdf53/startup/README.md

     Login - Register and login users.
 Credentials securely stored in database.
 Can't choose which religions you'd like to see if not authenticated.
     WebSocket - Chat/support feature.
     React - Application ported to use the React web framework.

+## HTML Deliverable
+For this deliverable I built out the structure of my application using HTML.

+    HTML pages - Four HTML pages: home page, about, info on religions with links to their websites, the daily devotional Links - Links between pages and to the sits on the religions Text - Descriptions on different things
+    Images - Symbols for some of the religions
+    Login - Input box and submit button for login.
+    Database - Scriptures/Quotes pulled from databases
+    WebSocket - Online chat/support feature

 ## Accessing the server: